-C. Add/Drop 5 Day Period
+D. Add/Drop 5 Day Period

-During the first five (5) days of the school year, or semester for semester courses, students will be permitted to submit the Schedule Change Application to add and/or drop a course.
-Requests are considered when space allows and the course change does not impact other scheduled courses.
-Only one elective to elective change per semester will be considered.
-Students cannot request a specific teacher, choose order of classes, or change a lunch period.
+Students may request a schedule change within the first five (5) days of the school year or semester.
+Changes are permitted based on space availability and may not include specific teacher requests, class order changes, or lunch period changes.
 Students are permitted to be scheduled for one year-long study hall.
-Students with a lab science may only be scheduled for one additional semester long study hall.
+Students with a science lab may only be scheduled for one additional semester long study hall.